Tuesday December 21, 2021

 By Erin Hiatt

 It’s amazing how quickly the world can change, isn’t it?
-In the past 25 years, cannabis has moved from an illicit substance relegated to the shadowy corners of the black market to an “essential” industry because of COVID-19.
+In the past 25 years, cannabis has moved from an illicit substance relegated to the shadowy corners of the illicit market to an “essential” industry amid COVID-19.
 In many states, local cannabis laws allow you to grow your own, and why not?
 When you grow your own, you can do your own quality control, know the purity of your product, and manage your own supply.
-Luckily, no matter where you live in the country, you can start your own grow in a container as small as a flower pot.
-However, cannabis is a picky plant and will need at least four-to-six hours of light each day and a few months to produce its desired cannabinoid goodness, so there is some variability in the growing season depending on where you live.

-For a (shallow-ish) deeper dive into what to expect for your outdoor cannabis grows, here’s a look at optimal grow times for regions across the U.S.
+For a (shallow-ish) deeper dive into what to expect when growing cannabis outside, here’s a look at optimal grow times for regions across the U.S.

 Northwest (Northern CA, OR, WA)

-When you plant cannabis in this loamy region you’ll never have to worry about rain.
-However, mold development and lack of sunshine can make growing outdoors a more difficult proposition.
+When you grow outdoors in this loamy region you’ll never have to worry about getting enough rain.
+However, mold development and lack of sunshine can make growing outside a more difficult proposition.

 Hybrids that flower earlier are suggested as the most successful grows, especially in Washington and Oregon.
 California plants can be put in the ground earlier due to the region’s warmer weather.
-Your best clue indicating when it’s time to get your plants outdoors is when daylight hours increase and the temperature starts to warm.
+Your best clue indicating that it’s time to start your outside grow is when daylight hours increase and the temperature starts to warm.

 Southwest (Southern CA, NV, AZ, NM, CO)

-Of course, there are many different factors that go into the timing of an outdoor grow.
+Of course, there are many different factors that go into the timing of an outdoor grow, and the weather will shift year-to-year.
 Use these estimates as rough guidelines and adjust as needed.
 Happy growing!